 Find that thing for yourself that makes you feel that way.

 Indulge in Food

-While it may not be your first thought to help others when you are feeling a bit helpless yourself, one way to feel better is to actually do something that gets you away from thinking about yourself.
+It may not be your first thought to help others when you are feeling a bit helpless yourself.
+But, one way to feel better is to do something that gets you away from thinking about yourself.